STAT545-UBC/STAT545-UBC-original-website/hw07_data-wrangling-candy.md

 ###Rubric

-The [general rubric](http://stat545-ubc.github.io/peer-review01_marking-rubric.html) applies, and in addtion:
+The [general rubric](http://stat545-ubc.github.io/peer-review01_marking-rubric.html) applies, and in addition:

 Check minus: Student did not sufficiently complete any of the above sections, or performed a trivially simple task.
 Weak application of wrangling skills learned in class.
 Student missed clear opportunities to complement numbers with a figure.
 Technical problem(s) that are relatively easy to fix.
 Repository organization – or lack thereof – leaves work for the reader, in terms of finding the necessary files.